diaorui/peek-deck/ai.md

 *DeepSeek*

-DeepSeek-V3.2 is an efficient text generation model excelling in reasoning and agentic tasks, featuring DeepSeek Sparse Attention for long contexts and advanced RL training that rivals GPT-5, making it suitable for complex problem-solving and tool-use scenarios.
+DeepSeek-V3.2 is an efficient text generation model excelling in reasoning and agentic AI, featuring DeepSeek Sparse Attention for long contexts and a scalable RL framework that achieves performance comparable to or exceeding GPT-5 and Gemini-3.0-Pro on complex tasks and benchmarks.

 `text-generation` `685.4B`